ed22699/Obsidian/Books/RayShooter.md

   - Unity
   - Script
 ---
 - Raycasting for a player shooter connected to the camera.
-Also locks the mouse produces a point for aiming and spheres to show where the hit occurred
+Also locks the mouse produces a point for aiming and spheres to show where the hit occurred, targets will react to being hit
 ```cs
 using System.Collections;
 using System.Collections.Generic;